Christmas on the Mersey will take place Dec. 1-3, 2017.

 Shells were included throughout the decor, many collected from nearby beaches or saved and dried from some of the fresh local seafood served at the lodge.

-This piece was create by the late, wonderfully talented Joe Winters.
+This piece was created by the late, wonderfully talented Joe Winters.
 We met Joe on one of our first trips to Liverpool, one of my favourite encounters from the road.

 And, of course, the Jackalope sleigh was back.
 The White Point bunnies LOVE this sleigh.
 You can take a peek at the Jackalope cam (and the bunnies and the beach) on Nova Scotia Webcams.